ubicucsd/bootcamp_18_19/7_Clustering.md

 ### General Factoids

 *Clustering:* The process of partitioning a dataset into groups based on shared unkown characteristics.
+In other words, we are looking for patterns in data where we do not necessarily know the patterns to look for ahead of time.

+*In:* N points, usually in the form of a matrix.

+*In:* A distance function to tell us how similar two points are.

+*Out:* K groups, each containing points which are similar to each other in some way.

 Where does it apply to bioinformatics?
 Clustering, the same as most things in bioinformatics, applies to